 Features include a 15-day EPG that allows users to go backwards 7-days to catch up on what’s been missed.
 Reminders can be set, and channels marked as favourites to act as a filter in the TV guide, allowing viewers to watch available content whenever and wherever they want.

 Can you upgrade from Freeview to Freeview Play?

 Sadly, you can’t upgrade a non-Freeview Play device to run the Freeview Play platform.
 It requires completely new gear that’s been designed to run the service.

 Of course, purchasing a set-top box works as a cost-effective way of getting Freeview Play – provided you have the space under your TV for another black box.

 What about Netflix and other streaming apps?

-In other words, you’ll need to continue accessing Netflix (and any other subscription service, like Amazon Instant Video) through a stand-alone app if you opt to go with Freeview Play.
-It’s only intended for the catch-up services provided by the free-to-view channels that operate on Freeview.
+In other words, you’ll need to continue accessing Netflix and any other subscription service through their standalone apps.
+The EPG is only intended for the catch-up services provided by the free-to-view channels that operate on Freeview.

 When a TV brand that has supported Freeview Play loses the feature, it tends to cause some consternation with viewers.
 That says plenty about how much people rely on Freeview Play and how they expect it to be a feature that’s always there.

 The amount of content is massive, with fresh content along with classics from yester-year available to browse.
 While you can quibble with it being technically ‘free’, there’s always something to watch and in recent years updates have helped modernise the service as well as make it more accessible.
 Freeview Play adds value and once it’s been sampled, few prefer to be without it.